MicrosoftDocs/office-docs-powershell/teams/teams-ps/teams/New-CsBatchPolicyAssignmentOperation.md

 ## PARAMETERS

 ### -Identity
-An array of users, specified either as object ids (guid) or as UPN/SIP/email.
+An array of users, specified either as object IDs (guid) or as UPN/SIP/email.
 There is a maximum of 20,000 users per batch.

 ```yaml
 Type: String